FOSSEE/sees/ult/ult_4/script.rst

 ..
 R19

-You can also search incrementally, for commands in your bash history.
+You may also search incrementally, for commands in your bash history.
-``Ctrl-r`` searches for the commands that you have typed before.
-But, note that the number of commands saved in the history is limited, generally upto a 1000 commands.
+``Ctrl-r`` searches for the commands that you have typed earlier.
+However, it should be noted that the number of commands saved in the history is limited, generally upto a 1000 commands.

 ..
 L19
 ::